-It's embarrassing to admit that you harbor pettiness in your life, but the truth is that most of us do.
+It's embarrassing to admit you harbor pettiness in your life, but the truth is that most of us do.

 We tend to lose our perspective.
 We exaggerate slights or snubs.
 We obsess over minor incidents.
 We become defensive in an area of weakness because we're feeling discouraged.